 Trail: Long moderate-to-intense uphill, with 1,500′ climb and multiple stream crossings

-Our pace will be brisk, as we cover miles on good trail with a long and gradual climb toward Red Mountain Basin to camp near at Disappointment Lake, which never disappoints.
+Our pace will be brisk, as we cover miles on good trail with a long and gradual climb toward Red Mountain Basin to camp near Hell For Sure Lake, a slice of heaven on earth.

 Day 3 – Disappointment Lake to Martha Lake